 Contract signings were nearly halved to 109 from 214 in the same week last year.

-The number of listings that went live sank by 79 percent with a mere 98 sellers pressing forward.
+The number of listings that went live in Manhattan sank by 79 percent with a mere 98 sellers pressing forward.
 In 2019, there were 459 new listings in the third week of March, which is typically one of the busiest months for owners to list their properties.

 Finally, the 448 properties that were removed last week represent a 276 percent increase from the 119 taken offline in 2019.

 UrbanDigs’ founder and CEO Noah Rosenblatt noted that the 448 listings that came down likely remain available, if anyone’s buying.

 “I think all that inventory is still really on the market,” he said, adding that the pent-up inventory that doesn’t enter the market during the pandemic could reappear once the health crisis ends.